mclarenmp4-22/f1resultsdatabase_lite/README.md

 **Limitations:**
 - It only contains race and sprint results, not qualifying, free practice, testing, or other sessions which do not award championship points.
 - This is *very* dependent on GP Racing Stats.
 If they don't update the result, it doesn't come here.

+## Known errors:
+- For some reason, there are duplicate records for some races in 2022.
+- I need to fix handling of Mugen-Honda.